watson-developer-cloud/watsonx-orchestrate-developer-toolkit/external_agent/examples/agent_builder/README.md

-# IBM Watsonx Orchestrate - External Agent Example
+# IBM Watsonx Orchestrate - watsonx.ai Agent Lab External Agent Example

-Use these examples to kick-start your external agent development.
+**Please note:  This example is now superceded by a built-in watsonx Orchestrate product feature.
+Beginning with the April 2025 release, you can directly register agents developed with watsonx.ai Agent Lab as external agents in watsonx Orchestrate.
+You no longer need to deploy a wrapper to Code Engine in the fashion described in this example.
+Please refer to [Registering Agents from watsonx.ai](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=agent-managing-agents-in-ai-chat#registering-agents-from-watsonxai) for more information.**

+## Overview

 For official feature documentation, refer to the [IBM Developer API Catalog](https://developer.ibm.com/apis/catalog/watsonorchestrate--custom-assistants/api/API--watsonorchestrate--ibm-watsonx-orchestrate-api#Register_an_external_chat_completions_agent__agents_external_chat_post).

-## Overview

 This example demonstrates how to deploy an external agent as an AI service in IBM watsonx.ai.
 The application leverages FastAPI and [IBM watsonx.ai AI Service](https://www.ibm.com/products/watsonx-ai/ai-agent-development) to create a chat completion service that integrates with IBM watsonx models.
 It also includes AI tools for Google search and Python interpreter.

-To provide more background, IBM watsonx.ai AI Services is an upcoming feature for deploying custom agentic services and applications.
-Related to this, IBM watsonx.ai Agent Builder is another upcoming feature for building agents within a visual interface.
-This example guides you step by step to create an AI service using Agent builder, then deploy a Code Engine application that implements the watsonx Orchestrate external agent [`/chat/completions` endpoint](https://github.com/watson-developer-cloud/watsonx-orchestrate-developer-toolkit/blob/main/external_agent/spec.yaml) using the `ai_service` and `ai_service_stream` endpoints exposed by your AI service, and finally register it as an external agent in watsonx Orchestrate.
+To provide more background, IBM watsonx.ai AI Services is a feature for deploying custom agentic services and applications.
+Related to this, IBM watsonx.ai Agent Lab (sometimes referred to as watsonx.ai Agent Builder) is another upcoming feature for building agents within a visual interface.
+This example guides you step by step to create an AI service using Agent Lab, then deploy a Code Engine application that implements the watsonx Orchestrate external agent [`/chat/completions` endpoint](https://github.com/watson-developer-cloud/watsonx-orchestrate-developer-toolkit/blob/main/external_agent/spec.yaml) using the `ai_service` and `ai_service_stream` endpoints exposed by your AI service, and finally register it as an external agent in watsonx Orchestrate.

-Alternative to Agent Builder, you can also build a more customized agentic AI service in a more programmatic manner by using the [IBM watsonx.ai SDK](https://ibm.github.io/watsonx-ai-python-sdk/core_api.html#client.Deployments.create).
+As an alternative to Agent Lab, you can also build a more customized agentic AI service in a more programmatic manner by using the [IBM watsonx.ai SDK](https://ibm.github.io/watsonx-ai-python-sdk/core_api.html#client.Deployments.create).
 Please refer to this [application template](https://github.com/IBM/watsonx-developer-hub/tree/main/agents/base/langgraph-react-agent) for more detail.

 ## Change log
 - 2025/04/02: